Somerville Theatre: Renovation and restoration

 Movie attendance, however, had dropped considerably, and a plan had to be devised to keep the theater competitive.
 The remainder of the Hobbs Building, with the exception of a few storefronts and the theater, had been abandoned since the early 80s, and this space proved to be the answer.

 In 1996, extensive renovations began.
 The bowling alleys in the basement and a portion of the first floor retail space were gutted to create modern bathrooms and two new film rooms.
 Two more screens were built in the former ballroom space on the second floor.
 An elevator was installed, new windows and a marquee reminiscent of the original were added, and the third and second floors became new modern office space.
 The theater lobby was expanded by taking over an adjacent storefront, and new comfortable seats were installed in the orchestra seating of the original auditorium.

 In 2006, further renovations restored the original auditorium interior to a more historically accurate theme and color scheme while upgrades to the stage like new curtains, rigging, and movie screen were also completed.

 In 2008, the second gallery of the Museum of Bad Art opened in the basement of the theater.
 The gallery was placed near both the women's and men's restrooms, similar to the museum's first gallery location in the Dedham Community Theater.
 Although the original gallery is free and open to the public, the gallery here is only free with admission to the theater.
 The gallery closed in 2019.

 In 2009, renovations included new balcony seating, replacing the original seats from 1914; the installation of Dolby Digital Sound and 24 surround speakers throughout the original auditorium; and a revamped projection booth, containing two Norelco DP-70 projectors.
-The Somerville is now one of the few theaters in New England, and one of only two in Metro Boston (the other being the Cooldige Corner Theatre), that can run 70mm film.
+The Somerville is now one of the few theaters in New England, and one of only two in Metro Boston (the other being the Coolidge Corner Theatre), that can run 70mm film.
 The Theatre currently operates as a three-screen cinema.

 During the closure of the theater due to the COVID-19 Pandemic, screens 4 and 5 were restored into the Crystal Ballroom, a live-music venue and function hall.